Dean8ix/DegenGame/README.md

 # Degen Game
-Degen Game is a Solidity smart contract that mints tokens for players in the game, and players can exchange the token for rewards in the in-game store.
+Degen Game is a Solidity smart contract that mints tokens for players in the game, and players can exchange the tokens for rewards in the in-game store.

 ## Description
 This is an ERC20 upgrade, which means it has all the functions of the ERC20 and also other functions.
 It inherits the ERC20 and Ownable smart contracts.
-It is meant to be a gamer token, where players of the game can earn the token, use the token for in-game transaction and also be able to send it to each other.
-Players can earn token, check their balance, transfer token, and redeem items on the platform witht their token.
+It is meant to be a gamer token, where players of the game can earn the token, use the token for in-game transactions, and also be able to send it to each other.
+Players can earn tokens, check their balance, transfer tokens, and redeem items on the platform with their tokens.

-## Smart Contract
+## Getting Started

+### Executing program

+To run this program, you can use Remix, an online Solidity IDE.
+To get started, go to the Remix website at https://remix.ethereum.org/.

+Once on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
+Save the file with a .sol extension (e.g., DegenGame.sol).
+Copy and paste the following code into the file:

 ```javascript
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.18;